gabriel-ing/SimpliPyTEM/docs/_build/html/_sources/index.rst.txt

 If you have any issues with the installation feel free to open a issue on the github repository: https://github.com/gabriel-ing/Micrograph-analysis-scripts and I can try to help.

+Following this the library should be accessible within python or jupyter-notebook scripts with:

+``from SimpliPyTEM.Micrograph_class import * #For example``

 Indices